Illumina/gvcfgenotyper/README.md

 Complex variants can occasionally contain primitive alleles called in other samples.
 We are investigating decomposition approaches for this problem.

 We are working on multi-threading to improve performance.

+### Feedback

+Please open an [issue](https://github.com/Illumina/gvcfgenotyper/issues) on github to provide feedback or ask questions.

 ### Acknowledgements